 Each fishery and sectors within a fishery have unique characteristics and EM/ER needs may greatly vary from fishery to fishery and one sector to another.
 There are a variety of different tools for monitoring and reporting, but each has strengths and weaknesses (NOAA 2013b).
-For each fishery or sector identified as a priority for EM or ER, the SERO and SEFSC in coordination with the Councils, other state data collection partners (states, GSMFC, ACCSP) will conduct an initial assessment of monitoring tools that may be appropriate for that particular fishery.
+For each fishery or sector identified as a priority for EM or ER, the SERO and SEFSC, in coordination with its partners, will conduct an initial assessment of monitoring tools that may be appropriate for that particular fishery.
 Capabilities and limitations of EM/ER will be clearly identified within the context of the current monitoring system.
 Existing infrastructure, funding sources, critical data gaps, stakeholder support/opposition, and management objectives will all be considered during the assessment phase and challenges impeding implementation will be identified.

 It is critical that EM/ER objectives align with fishery management objectives and are not counter to scientific objectives.
 Stakeholders depend on accurate data for managing and assessing fish stocks, and it is important that stakeholders have confidence in the data (NOAA 2013b).
-The SERO and SEFSC will need to assess the willingness of industry, state agencies, and other stakeholders to use EM/ER before proceeding with further development.
-Stakeholder engagement in the Southeast will occur in many different ways and include: discussions at regional FMC meetings, state commission meetings, scientific panels, and stakeholder public hearings.
+The willingness of industry, state agencies, data collectors, and other stakeholders to use EM/ER will first be assessed before proceeding with further development.
+Stakeholder engagement in the Southeast will occur in many different ways and include: discussions at regional FMC meetings, state commission meetings, scientific panels, and stakeholders before proceeding.
 Ultimately, costs must be realistic and affordable to the agency and stakeholders before proceeding.
-Consistent with the NOAA Electronic Technologies Policy (NOAA 2013a), no fishery-dependent ET program will be approved by NOAA Fisheries if it creates an unfunded or unsustainable cost of implementation or operation contrary to applicable law or regulation.
-NOAA Fisheries will work with the Councils and industry where cost sharing of monitoring costs is deemed appropriate, and develop where applicable transition plans from present to future funding arrangements.
+Consistent with the NOAA Electronic Technologies Policy (NOAA 2013a), no fishery-dependent ET program will be approved by NMFS if it creates an unfunded or unsustainable cost of implementation or operation contrary to applicable law or regulation.
+NMFS will work with the Councils and industry where cost sharing of monitoring costs is deemed appropriate, and develop where applicable transition plans from present to future funding arrangements.